 Losing a loved one is difficult.
-Adding “selling a house in probate” to the list of things to do after your loved one has passed, can make it even more difficult.
+Adding ” selling a house in probate ” to the list of things to do after your loved one has passed, can make it even more difficult.
 While the probate process may seem complex, gaining a good understanding of the process and taking it to step by step will make things go more smoothly.
-Here are seven tips on how to sell a house in probate, from learning the probate process to putting your probate property on the market.
+Here are seven tips about selling a house in probate, from learning the probate process to putting your probate property on the market.

 Understand the Process